j4james/vtnibbler/README.md

 frame rate.
 If you find the input is lagging, try selecting a slower speed using the command line option `--speed 4` or `--speed 3`.

+And if you're on a VT525, you may also be able to improve the performance by disabling the palette animations using the `--noblink` option.

 [Nibbler]: https://en.wikipedia.org/wiki/Nibbler_(video_game)